 Mr. Benedetti, the Company's Executive Vice President, Chief Financial Officer and Chief Operating Officer, has since 2002 been the sole shareholder of a company that is the parent corporation to a wholly-owned subsidiary, DCI Commercial, Inc. ("DCI"), formerly known as Dynex Commercial, Inc. The Company and DCI were defendants in litigation filed by Basic Capital Management, Inc., American Realty Trust, Inc. and Transcontinental Realty Investors, Inc. (together, the "DCI Plaintiffs") in 1999 regarding the activities of DCI while it was an operating subsidiary of an affiliate of the Company (the "DCI Litigation").
 The DCI Litigation concluded in 2004 and after various appeals by the DCI Plaintiffs, no judgment was entered against the Company.
 Final judgment in the principal amount of \$46.5 million, including damages of \$25.6 million and attorneys' fees and post-judgment interest of \$20.9 million, was entered in the litigation against DCI (the "DCI Judgment") in 2015.
-The Company has been funding defense costs for DCI since 1999 and formally entered into a Litigation Cost Sharing Agreement with DCI (the "Cost Sharing Agreement") in 2000 whereby the Company agreed to advance DCI's portion of the costs of defending DCI in various lawsuits including the DCI Litigation.
-The total amount due to the Company under the Cost
+The Company has funded defense costs for DCI since 1999 and formally entered into a Litigation Cost Sharing Agreement with DCI (the "Cost Sharing Agreement") in 2000, as subsequently amended, whereby the Company agreed to advance DCI's portion of the costs of defending DCI in various lawsuits including the DCI Litigation.